 Ultima cars hold the outright lap record for any car on road tyres (race regulations stipulated only road tyres could be used) on every circuit they race on.

 Ted Marlow's Ultima Mk2 leads an Ultima Mk3 and Ultima Spyder prototype into the Mallory Park hairpin on lap one and go on to record yet another Ultima 1-2-3 victory.

 Ultima Mk2 and an Ultima Mk3 lead the race.

 Ultima Mk3 and Ultima Spyder prototype start race on the front row of the grid again at Cadwell Park.

 Ultima Spyder prototype at Cadwell Park going on to win the race.

 The Ultima marque would often lap the entire field in a race at least once.

-Ultima effectively banned from racing for being too quick and therefore deemed unfair to other competitors.
+Ultima becomes a victim of its own success by effectively being banned from racing for being too quick and therefore deemed unfair to other competitors.